 In other words… where do the ideas come from?

 After that lead-in and build-up, I’m afraid right now I have a somewhat disappointing answer to this question.
 During a lunchtime conversation the other day, a colleague asked me (innocently) how I come up with ideas for the stories I write.
 Turns out, I had an obnoxiously difficult time answering.
 The experience was obnoxious for him, I’m sure.
 Emotionally harrowing for me, indeed.
 After a few rambling half-hearted expository vocal blerps from out of my brain-mouth connection, ultimately my coworker walked away from the conversation with… nothing resembling a true answer.

 Since then, I’ve been wondering about my process, trying to pinpoint where they come from, those elusive little sparks that ignite ideas.
 Some are inspired from life experiences, sure.
-Some, less so (I’ve never been a pirate, nor have I ever manipulated magnetic and kinetic forces via my hands, as two recent examples).
+Some, less so (I’ve never been a post-apocalyptic pirate revolutionary, nor have I ever manipulated magnetic and kinetic forces via my hands, as two recent examples).
 As a fantasy/speculative fiction writer, I spend most of my extra time exercising my imagination.
 I’m drawn to the challenge of taking fantastical and impossible concepts and turning them into relatable, probable occurrences within the scope of their universes.
 In order to do so, context is everything.
 (More on this in Part 2.)

 The best I can come up with, to explain what happens in my head, is that once in awhile I see or hear something that clicks (connects, fires a neuron, sings a siren song… pick your preferred analogy).
 When it clicks, I am drawn to a weird little fuzzy place in my brain where I witness the idea materialize from the ether, and watch as it sort of crosses some sort of imagination bridge, growing more substantive along the way, and becomes a story.